395px

 And let the flame

-Until it acquires a hue
+Until it acquires a tint

-Slightly amber.
+Slightly amber

 When you eat it you feel

-That the town accompanies you
+That the people are with you

-By river bends
+Through river bends

 When you eat it, you feel

-That the earth is your mother
+That the land is your mother

 More than the sad old woman